syncfusion-content/windowsforms-docs/WindowsForms/QTP/Getting-Started.md

-6.Click the Windows Applications tab.
+6. Click the Windows Applications tab.